 Enter left – Frederick Korsten

 The earliest recorded occupation of the land, now known as Korsten and the surrounding suburbs, was by Thomas Ignatius Ferreira in 1772.
 After being banished from Algoa Bay, Frederick Korsten, a Dutch Settler, acquired the land known as Papenkuilsfontein in 1812 renamed it Cradock Place, after his friend, Governor Sir John Cradock.
 The initial reason for the establishment of this enterprise was to supply salted beef to British troops stationed on Mauritius.
 From this Korsten diversified into whaling and he also set up a trading station.
 Subsequent to the arrival of the Settlers, Korsten retired to Cape Town but returned in 1836 to live there until his death in 1839.

-The property was divided into 236 plots and sold off on condition that the name of Korsten be retained.
-The current spatial layout of Korsten is still largely based on these plots.
+The EP Herald dated 5th July 1853 notes that the property was divided into 230 plots and sold off on condition that the name of Korsten be retained. £7300 was realised on this sale.
+The current spatial layout of the Korsten area is still largely based on these plots.
 The current structures of Cradock Place are ruins in the open veld alongside the Uitenhage Road.
 The Cradock Place farm would have covered areas now known as Korsten, Young Park and Algoa Park.

 Korsten initially consisted of privately-owned land to the north of Port Elizabeth, which had been laid out as a potential village from 1853, once the farm of Cradock Place had been divided into plots.
 Initially it was not a success given that the local black population were housed in locations close to the inner city.
 The first location to be established was Stranger’s Location at the top of Russell Road.
 At a later stage, Gubb’s Location was established in Mill Park and Cooper’s Kloof [present day Albany Road] served as an overflow facility of Stranger’s Location.